Sean Penn Writes Bizarre Endorsement Of Bradley Cooper, ‘A Star Is Born’

 But now, another prominent actor/director has arrived to attempt to cheer Cooper up: Sean Penn.

-Penn authored a first-person opinion piece for Deadline that was published Friday, in which he defended Cooper and the film, and argued that “in a fair world, A Star is Bornsweeps the awards.”
+Penn authored a first-person opinion piece for Deadline that was published Friday in which he defended Cooper and the film and argued that “in a fair world, A Star is Born sweeps the awards.”

 In the piece, titled “Bradley Cooper Has a Problem,” Penn praised Cooper’s film to the skies.